-Yes, and you can also specify the title for the book.
+Yes, on the front cover (only, not on the back).
+You can also specify the title for the book.
 Here are some examples with and without pictures:

 Once a phyisical book is printed we can no longer protect the privacy of the letters, of course.
 There are also (many) cases in which the book is shipped to the organizer of the book, so they can give it as a present at a party or ceremony.
 We ask them to respect the writers' privacy, but again have no control over it.

-Finally, there are cases in which the creator of the album needs complete editorial control (e.g. when the book is for a retirement of an "important" person).
-In that case we do let them see all the letters, but writers are advised beforehand that that's the case.
+Finally, there are cases in which the creator of the album wants to have complete editorial control, for example to ensure that the final book is perfect.
+We do let creators see all the letters, but we ask them to let writers know that that will the case.
 We have never had a single issue or complaint with that.

 We do ask for private information with the letters, but only to make the service richer.
 For example,